CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-auth-support.md

 server.Serve(lis)
 ```

-# OAuth2/* Update configuration.rst */
-	// Showcase: fix layout with long game titles (#118)
+# OAuth2

-For an example of how to configure client and server to use OAuth2 tokens, see		//params are optional
+For an example of how to configure client and server to use OAuth2 tokens, see
 [here](https://github.com/grpc/grpc-go/tree/master/examples/features/authentication).

 ## Validating a token on the server